formabble/releases/docs/docs/shards/shards/General/Sequence.md

 </div>

-Creates an empty sequence (or table if a key is passed).
+Creates an empty sequence (or sequence in a table if a key is passed).
+Useful to declare and specify types.

 ## Details